 1 strategy to use is not to only examine the present dividends but also what the dividends may be later on.
 It’s measured in this manner:

-1. Take the initial quarterly1 strategy to use is not to only examine the present dividends dividend of the present calendar or financial year.
+- Take the initial quarterly dividend of the present calendar or financial year.

 You have to use all these measurements to get an idea of how your investment investments will increase when discovering something of value to put money into.